railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_lots.rst

    :scale: 75
    :align: center

-   *Entering a line for production receipt*
+   *Entering a Line for Production Receipt*

 To enter the lot number in an operation you can use an existing lot number or create a new pack.
 A production lot (batch number) is used for a single product.
 A tracking number can be